-Although Lennar admits that the door edges should have been painted to prevent damage, they also admit it’s too late to prevent the damage now.
+Although Lennar admits that the door edges should have been painted to prevent damage in the home located at 6111 Yeats Manor Drive in Tampa, Florida, they also admit it’s too late to prevent the damage now.
 That’s not my fault.

 This issue was first reported shortly after the one-year warranty inspection.